Investigation and enforcement

-On this page: Report an activity, Investigation and Enforcement Guideline
+On this page: Report an activity, guidelines for enforcement officers

 The purpose of the Resource Management Act 1991 (RMA , the Act) is to promote the sustainable management of natural and